baliyanvinay/Django-Interview-Preparation/README.md

 - All migration files must be deleted after a squashed migration(leaving the squashed one)
 - Update dependencies of deleted migrations to squashed migration.
 - Remove 'replaces' from squashed migration file. 'replaces' is what makes it a squashed migration

+## 20. Difference between class based views and function based views.
+When to use which one?

+## 21. Explain the request flow in Django.

+## 22. Explain middlewares in Django.
+Triggers and all

+## 23. Explain mixins.
+What makes mixins different.

+## 24. How to migrate from one database to another?
+Use of two setting files.

+## 25. Explain bulk_create on post in DRF.